fujizelly/fujizelly/README.md

 ╰╮00﹒any pronouns

-⊂⊃﹕agender ◞
+⊂⊃﹕agender ◞ pansexual

 ⌢⌢⌢⌢⌢⌢⌢⌢

-I usually hang out in any place, you can freely cuddle or hide behind me!
+I usually hang out in any place, you can freely cuddle or hide behind me! (no matter the gender ^_^)

 likes﹕video games, video game analysis, drawing n stuff